The Medical Guild of the College of Medicine Graduate Student Competitions

 Eligibility: A nominee must be a PhD candidate (having successfully passed qualifying exam) in good standing in a UF College of Medicine graduate program.

 Nomination and Selection Process:

-Nominees will submit the following documents (in one pdf file), describing their contributions to the educational mission of the College of Medicine and University, via email to the COM Office of Graduate Education by 5:00 pm on March 13 at email@example.com).
+Nominees will submit the following documents (in one pdf file), describing their contributions to the educational mission of the College of Medicine and University, via email to the COM Office of Graduate Education by 5:00 pm on Friday, March 12 at email@example.com).
 The judging committee will choose the winner by Friday, April 2 :